 They take gorgeous photos in breathtaking postures that most of us can only dream of!
-Not everyone can be or wants to be an Insta-yogi and in actual fact, the best way to grow a successful business is to have a great website – just one of the reasons why yoga teachers need a website.
+Not everyone can be or wants to be an Insta-yogi.
+And in fact, the best way to grow a successful business is to have a great website – just one of the reasons why yoga teachers need a website.

-A website that authentically portrays the essence of you as a yoga teacher and really connects and speaks to the heart of the person stopping by to take a look!
+A website that authentically portrays the essence of you as a yoga teacher and speaks to the heart of the person stopping by to take a look!

 It’s all possible and it’s true for all successful yoga teachers – they have a website!

 So let’s take a look at the 9 reasons why yoga teachers need a website:

 Imagine this…one of your regular students tell their bestie about you and how they love your classes and teachings.
 Their bestie goes online, types “yoga – your name – their location”…and nothing.

 You’re nowhere to be found.
 Perhaps they find you on Facebook but the information doesn’t really give them what they were looking for.

 They were hoping to find out how you can help them with their yoga journey.
 They were hoping to find your website so that they could connect, sign up to your newsletter and book a class!